Straight8ths/Sebastian-Bradford-Portfolio/data-portfolio/financial-sandbox/intraday-movement-vs-return.md

     fig, ax1 = plt.subplots(figsize=(8, 9))
 ```

-Next, we set up a for loop iterate through our ticker and write each of their scatterplots onto the `ax1` object.
+Next, we set up a for loop to iterate through our tickers and write each of their scatterplots onto the `ax1` object.
 Our for loop begins with creating a placeholder variable to store each stock's downloaded data, and then plots the scatterplot before looping again.

 ```python
  for ticker in tickers: